13 Things to Do in Lisbon at Christmas

 Lisbon is a perfect destination to spend Christmas.
 Not only for its mild climate, but also for its impressive Christmas markets and the attractions it offers at this time of the year.

-Although all seasons are good to see all the attractions of Lisbon and enjoy its romantic and decadent atmosphere, the Portuguese capital dresses up for the Christmas holidays.
-Just strolling aimlessly through the streets, the traveler will be captivated by the lighting.
+Although all seasons are good to see the attractions of Lisbon and enjoy its romantic and decadent atmosphere, the Portuguese capital dresses up for the Christmas holidays.
+Just by strolling aimlessly through its streets, the traveler will be captivated by the illumination.

-And is that, from the month of December several Christmas markets are installed in which adults and children will spend fun times.
-The city's shop windows are decorated with Christmas decorations and walking through the center with the aroma of roasted chestnuts, coffee and sweets provides a magical feeling.
+And the fact is that, starting in December, several Christmas markets are installed in which adults and children will spend unforgettable moments.
+The city's shop windows are decorated with Christmas decorations and walking through the center with the aroma of roasted chestnuts, coffee and sweets gives a magical feeling.

 1. Stroll under Lisbon's illumination

 As Christmas approaches, the streets of the Portuguese capital are filled with color and light.
-Whether on your own or on a guided tour, you will see places like the Marques de Pombal Square, Praca do Comercio, Eduardo VII Park or the entire Baixa decorated with beautiful Christmas lighting that seems to accentuate even more the characteristic atmosphere of the city.
+Whether on your own or by booking a guided tour of Lisbon, you will see places like the Marques de Pombal Square, Praca do Comercio, Eduardo VII Park or the entire Baixa, adorned with a beautiful Christmas lighting that seems to accentuate even more the characteristic atmosphere of the city.

 Moreover, these walks through the illuminated streets of the city will be enlivened by a large number of concerts and shows that are held on those days.
 Take advantage of one of the many tours of Lisbon to discover all its splendor.